Virgen de Copacabana: Devotion in other regions

-The veneration of the Virgin of Copacabana was not limited to this region, but rapidly expanded to the whole Viceroyalty of Peru, and was even said to be the Patron of the country.
+The veneration of the Virgin of Copacabana was not limited to this region, but rapidly expanded to the whole Viceroyalty of Peru, and was even said to be the Patroness of the country.
 In Lima, the Viceroy of Peru decided to build a Church for the Virgin after an image of her survived the earthquake of 1687.

 During the 17th and 18th century, this marian apparition was also venerated in Spain and Italy, where many paintings and literary books were made.

 The Bolivian community in Argentina celebrates the Feast of the Virgin of Copacabana in Buenos Aires in October.

 2013 Robbery

 In the early hours of Monday 22 April 2013 the sanctuary of Copacabana was robbed and the image of the Virgen de Copacabana was stripped of her gold and silver accessories.
 Initial reports indicate that twenty-eight items, including the sculpture of the baby Jesus, were removed from the Virgen de Copacabana by thieves who entered the building using a ladder stolen from a nearby telecommunications station.

-The Saturday 6 July 2013 the town of Copacabana restored the image of the Virgin with new jewelry.
+On Saturday 6 July 2013, the town of Copacabana restored the image of the Virgin with new jewelry.